You’ve probably seen groundhogs in your yard and garden. And if you’re like most people, you may have wondered how to get rid of them.

 Mint is a big one.
 These animals can’t stand the smell of mint, so plant some around your garden to help keep them at bay.

-Other groundhog repellent plants include rosemary, sage, oregano, thyme, basil, and chives.
-They hate the smell of these plants as well, so plant them in your backyard or around your garden.
+Other groundhog-deterrent plants include rosemary, sage, oregano, thyme, basil, and chives.
+They also hate the smell of these plants, so consider planting them in your backyard or around your garden.

 18. Bobbex-R Animal Repellent

-An effective commercial product to try is Bobbex-R. This stuff is an earth-friendly spray that you can use at the entrance to any burrows or holes.
+An effective commercial product to try is Bobbex-R. This earth-friendly spray can be used at the entrances to burrows or holes.

-It works to keep away rabbits, voles, squirrels, deer, groundhogs, chipmunks, and others.
+It helps keep away rabbits, voles, squirrels, deer, groundhogs, chipmunks, and other pests around buildings and on your property.

 Takeaway

-As you can see, there are many natural ways to get rid of pesky groundhogs without killing them.
-One is to make sure you’re not providing them with the things they need to survive and thrive in your backyard.
+As you can see, many natural ways exist to get rid of pesky groundhogs without killing them.
+One key step is making sure you’re not providing them with the essentials they need to survive and thrive in your backyard.

 Add comment